RenardGris/blog/README.md

 );
 ```

- 4. Use the blog.sql file to create tables and with data
+ 4. Use the blog.sql file to create tables with data

  5. if you want to send mail from the contact form, configure your php.ini to configure your smtp

 ## What's next ?

-This project will be updated with new features, new design and more configurables options in future
+This project will be updated with new features, new design and more configurable options in future